Sotozu/JetKnightsSDL2/README.md

 ## Description

+* This game is currently in development.
-This game is a pvp shooter with mecha.
+* The game play is a PVP bullet storm with different weapons
+* The them is chibi mech

 ## Game Requirements

+1. **HARDWARE**
 * Two wired X-box controllers are required to play this game.
+* Pretty much any system can run this game

+2. **SOFTWARE**
+* Windows OS
 * Microsoft Visual Studio 2017 and up

 ## Installation